First Conte government: Background and formation

 The March 2018 general election resulted in a hung parliament.
-The Five Star Movement (M5S) led by Luigi Di Maio resulted as the party with the largest number of votes and parliamentary seats, whereas the centre-right coalition in which Matteo Salvini's League emerged as the main political force won a plurality of seats both in the Chamber of Deputies and in the Senate.
+The M5S led by Luigi Di Maio resulted as the party with the largest number of votes and parliamentary seats, whereas the centre-right coalition in which Salvini's Lega emerged as the main political force won a plurality of seats both in the Chamber of Deputies and in the Senate of the Republic.
 The centre-left coalition, built around the Democratic Party (PD) led by former Prime Minister Matteo Renzi, came third.

-On 9 May, after weeks of political deadlock and failing attempts to form a cabinet, including possible M5S–Centre-right and M5S–PD coalitions, Di Maio and Salvini officially requested President Sergio Mattarella to concede them 24 hours more to strike a government agreement between their two parties.
-In the evening, Silvio Berlusconi publicly announced that Forza Italia (FI) would not support a M5S–League government on a vote of confidence, but it would still maintain the centre-right alliance nonetheless, thus opening the door to a possible majority government between the two parties.
+On 9 May, after weeks of political deadlock and failing attempts to form a cabinet, including possible M5S–centre-right coalition and M5S–PD coalitions, Di Maio and Salvini officially requested President Sergio Mattarella to concede them 24 hours more to strike a government agreement between their two parties.
+In the evening, Silvio Berlusconi publicly announced that Forza Italia (FI) would not support a M5S–Lega government on a vote of confidence but would still maintain the centre-right coalition, thus opening the door to a possible majority government between the two parties.

-On 13 May, the M5S and the League reached an agreement on a government program, however they did not find an agreement regarding their proposal for the Prime Minister and the Ministers.
-M5S and League leaders met with President Mattarella on 14 May and asked for an additional week of negotiations.
+On 13 May, the M5S and Lega reached an agreement on a government program; however, they did not find an agreement regarding their proposal for the Prime Minister and the ministers.
+The M5S and Lega leaders met with President Mattarella on 14 May and asked for an additional week of negotiations.
 Both parties announced they would ask their respective members to vote on the government agreement by the following weekend.

-On 21 May, private law professor and M5S advisor Giuseppe Conte was proposed by Di Maio and Salvini for the role of Prime Minister.
+On 21 May, Conte (a private law professor and M5S advisor) was proposed by Di Maio and Salvini for the role of Prime Minister.

 Despite reports in the media suggesting that President Mattarella had significant reservations about the direction of the new government, Conte was invited at the Quirinal Palace to receive the presidential mandate to form a new cabinet on 23 May.
 In his statement after the appointment, Conte said that he would be the "defense attorney of Italian people".
-The next day, Conte held talks with all the parliamentary parties, but the government formation was soon stuck on the appointment of Paolo Savona as Minister of Economy and Finance, which was unfavoured by President Mattarella, who considered his alleged support for Italy's covert exit from the euro as an overwhelming risk for the country's economy.
+The next day, Conte held talks with all the parliamentary parties; the government formation was soon stuck on the appointment of Paolo Savona as Minister of Economy and Finance, which was unfavoured by President Mattarella, who considered his alleged support for Italy's covert exit from the euro as an overwhelming risk for the country's economy.
 On 27 May, President Mattarella refused to appoint Savona, and Conte renounced his task after days of negotiation and an ultimatum by the two party leaders on Savona's nomination.